 From the date of issuance of the Series B Preferred Stock, dividends at an annual rate of \$0.16 per share will accrue on such shares of Series B Preferred Stock, subject to adjustment in the event of any stock split, stock dividend, or other similar recapitalization with respect to the Series B Preferred Stock (the "Series B Accruing Dividends").
-From the date of issuance of the Series A Preferred Stock, dividends at an annual rate of \$0.08 per share will accrue on such shares of Series A Preferred Stock, subject to adjustment in the event of any stock split, stock dividend, or other similar recapitalization with respect to the Series A Preferred Stock (the "Series A Accruing Dividends", and together with the Series B Accruing Dividends, the "Accruing Dividends").
+From the date of issuance of the Series A Preferred Stock, dividend, or other similar recapitalization with respect to the Series A Preferred Stock, subject to adjustment in the event of any stock split, stock dividend, or other similar recapitalization with respect to the Series A Preferred Stock, subject to adjustment in the event of any stock split, stock dividend, or other similar recapitalization with respect to the Series A Preferred Stock (the "Series A Accruing Dividends", and together with the Series B Accruing Dividends, the "Accruing Dividends").
 The Accruing Dividends are cumulative and are payable only when and if declared by the board of directors of the Company or in the event of a liquidation, dissolution or winding up of the Company or a Deemed Liquidation Event.
 The Company cannot declare dividends on the Common Stock unless the holders of Preferred Stock first receive, or simultaneously receive, a dividend on each outstanding share of Preferred Stock.
 No dividends have been declared since inception.